taskcluster/docker-worker-deploy/README.md

 ===================================

-You will need taskcluster credentials with suitable scopes (TODO: find out which scopes, or ideally a single role, and document it/them here).
-You can use the [taskcluster-shell](https://github.com/taskcluster/taskcluster/clients/client-shell) tool to get them:
+You will need taskcluster credentials with suitable scopes (TODO: find out which scopes, or ideally a single role, and document it/them here) configured in `TASKCLUSTER_*` environment variables.
+You can use the [taskcluster-shell](https://github.com/taskcluster/taskcluster/clients/client-shell) tool to set them:

 ```sh
 $ eval $(taskcluster signin)